Disclaimer: This leaf razor review is not being sponsored by Leaf, I reached out to them, and they were so kind as to send me the razor to test.

-As part of the leaf razor review, we need to talk about the money, the bling, the coins.
-Because let’s face it, the leaf razor doesn’t seem to be the budget option?
+As part of the leaf razor review, we need to talk about the money, the bling, and the coins.
+Because, let’s face it, the leaf razor doesn’t seem to be the budget option.

-The leaf razor comes in at USD 84 plus a 10 blade starter kit.
-Now, this seems expensive at first but let’s break it down.
+The leaf razor comes in at USD 84 plus a 10-blade starter kit.
+This seems expensive at first, but let’s break it down.
 You can buy 100 blades @ USD 6 = 66 blades for the leaf razor because you break them in half and use up to 3 blades per load. (it is customizable to your needs).

-If I relate this to myself and my wife, we both use the leaf, and I just checked our pack of hundred blades is not even half empty, and we bought them last year.
+If I relate this to myself and my wife, we both use the Leaf, and I just checked our pack of 100 blades, and it is not even half empty; we bought them last year.
 We use this for the safety razor too.
-Now I don’t have a lot of facial hair, so I only shave every two days.
+The best part is you can use any blade brand with this beauty.

 Let’s say you shave daily and replace your blades every week.
-You will get 1 year and 3 months out of a pack of hundred blades.
+You will get one year and three months out of a pack of hundred blades.

-If you take a supermarket model, let’s say the Gillette, which you get for USD 21 + 4 refill blades, I replaced them every two weeks because they would often clog up with hair and are hard to clean.
-When you buy a refill kit with 12 blades for USD 49.61, you only need to buy two of those, and you got your money back.
+If you take a supermarket model, like the Gillette, which you get for USD 21 + 4 refill blades, I replaced them every two weeks because they would often clog up with hair and are hard to clean.
+When you buy a refill kit with 12 blades for USD 49.61, you only need to buy two and get your money back.

 To sum it up:

-1 Leaf razor + 100 blades = USD 101 lasts you for 1 year and 3 months in heavy use.
-The Leaf razor lasts you for a lifetime.
+1 Leaf razor + 100 blades = USD 101 lasts you for one year and three months in heavy use.
+The Leaf Razor lasts you for a lifetime.
 Nothing goes to landfill.
-Steel is highly recyclable, and big magnets will lift it out from the conveyor belt at the Material Recovery Facility (MRF).
-The refill pack costs USD 6 = 100 blades last for 1 Year and 3 months.
+Steel is highly recyclable, and giant magnets will lift it out from the conveyor belt at the Material Recovery Facility (MRF).
+The refill pack starts at USD $0.19 cents each.

 How to get more life out of your razor blade